ROSbot 3 / 3 PRO - quick start

 The open-source ROS 2 drivers are pre-installed and configured, enabling out-of-the-box operation without additional setup.
 Users can start interacting with the ROSbot through a web-based interface or a gamepad—no coding required—making it an ideal platform for beginners and experts alike.
 With four DC motors, each equipped with independent quadrature encoders, ROSbot 3 provides precise motion control for navigating complex indoor environments, accelerating your research and development in robotics.

-This guide is based on the newest OS system image for ROSbot 3.
+This guide is based on the latest OS ROSbot 3 Jazzy System Image (2024-10-25).

 Unboxing